coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 *Transfer Knowledge:* If desired, you can use this power to directly transfer knowledge of a power you know to another psionic character.
-You can give a character knowledge of a power of any level that she can manifest, even if the power is not normally on the character's power list.
+You can give a character knowledge of a power of any level that she can manifest, even if the power is not normally on the character’s power list.
 Knowledge of powers gained through *psychic chirurgery* does not count toward the maximum number of powers a character can know per level.